as

 getFirstInstallTime()

-Gets the time at which the app was first installed, in milliseconds.
+Gets the time in milliseconds when the app was first installed.

 DeviceInfo.getFirstInstallTime().then((firstInstallTime) => {